BU-CS-CE-528-2017/Location-Aware-Hybrid-Cloud/README.md

 ## How to contribute
 The project has two parts with Babel transpile and serverless deployment.
 Babel transpile files are in the src folder as index.js executor.js and parser.js <br>
-1. index.js is the start of program and defines the input directory output directory and running mode.
+1. index.js is the start of program and defines the input directory output directory and running mode.<br>
+Modify the bellow to change default setting.<br>
+Example command ```node index.js -m live -i ./input -d ./output```

 ```javascript
 var yargOptions = {
 	mode: {